Benign Overfitting without Linearity: Neural Network Classifiers Trained by Gradient Descent for Noisy Linear Data: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:main}}

 In this section we will assume that Assumptions~\ref{a:samples} through~\ref{a:sinit} are in force for a large constant $C>1$.

-Theorem~\ref{theorem:main} consists of two claims: the first is that the test error of the trained neural network is close to the noise rate when $n\snorm{\mu}^4/p \gg 1$, and the second is that the empirical loss can simultaneously be made arbitrarily small despite the presence of noisy labels.
+Theorem~\ref{theorem:main} consists of two claims: the first is that the training loss can be made arbitrarily small despite the presence of noisy labels, and the second is that at the same time, the test error of the trained neural network is close to the noise rate when $n\snorm{\mu}^4/p \gg 1$.
 Both of these claims will be established via a series of lemmas.
 All of these lemmas are proved in Appendix~\ref{app:theorem_proof}.